StrataSource/Portal-2-Community-Edition/README.md

 This GitHub repo contains the issue tracker for Portal 2: Community Edition.
 The current part-time maintainer of P2CE is CitadelCore.
 Feel free to open issues for feature/bugfix requests, however communication will be limited to a minimum as developers are bound by a NDA.

+Are you a Source licensee and want to contribute to the P2CE codebase?
+Let me know via the TWP discord or drop me an email at <josephmarsden@towerdevs.xyz>.